-F,S Day F Evening 3 3 4
+F,S Day 3 3 4 F Evening

 This course introduces the principles and concepts of biology.
 Emphasis is placed on basic biological chemistry, cell structure and function, metabolism and energy transformation, genetics, evolution, classification, and other related topics.
 Upon completion, students should be able to demonstrate understanding of life at the molecular and cellular levels.
 This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.
+This course may satisfy a general education requirement for Catawba College.